Non-Surgical Treatments for Herniated Discs

 While effective, surgeries come with risks like infections, nerve damage, or long recovery times.

-Benefits of Non-Surgical Treatment for Herniated Disc
+Benefits of Non-Surgical Slip Disc Treatment

 Choosing non-surgical treatment offers many advantages: